Klipper3d/klipper/docs/API_Server.md

 ### register_remote_method

-This endpoint allows clients to register methods that can be called from klipper.
+This endpoint allows clients to register methods that can be called from Klipper.
 It will return an empty object upon success.

 For example:
 `{"id": 123, "method": "register_remote_method",